Why Week 3 Without Alcohol Can Feel So Hard

 In plain language, your brain learned, “After this feeling, place, person, or time of day, alcohol comes next.”
 Around the third week without alcohol, the body may no longer be in the most intense withdrawal phase.
 However, the brain can still fire a strong “go get it” signal when the old cue appears.

-Physical alcohol withdrawal symptoms typically peak within 48 to 72 hours and can last up to about two weeks, while psychological symptoms may last longer, according to StatPearls via NCBI Bookshelf source.
+Physical alcohol withdrawal symptoms typically peak within 48 to 72 hours and can last up to about two weeks, while psychological symptoms may last longer, according to StatPearls via NCBI Bookshelf the NIH.

 Craving intensity is not the same as craving duration.
 A craving can feel urgent and still pass quickly if you don’t feed it.
 For many people, urge surfing alcohol cravings is useful because it treats the urge as a wave, not an order.